English Name: Black pepper

 • Black pepper is used in the seasoning of rice and also in many Indian & western recipes for flavor and preservation.

-• It gives pungent taste to cuisine, and improves digestion and stimulates circulation.
+• It gives a pungent taste to cuisine, and improves digestion, and stimulates circulation.

 • It helps in decreasing the bad cholesterol level and the fat and is a remedy for respiratory disorders, joint pain and even improves eye vision when used judiciously, and also improves immunity.